LiuGangKingston/FORTRAN-CSV-TIKZ/README.md

       ...
 DRAW ANYTHING HERE ...
      }

 in a tex file can read it, and automatically get macros in form of "\COLUMNNAME" for all comlumn data.
-Another caution is to avoid "," at the end of any line of the data file.
+Another caution is to avoid "," at the end of any line of the CSV file.
 In fact, the above command also invokes an iteration: to apply data line by line to perform the corresponding work of "{...
 DRAW ANYTHING HERE ...}".

 As in our example01, two CSV files are generated: